Tag

 12. Café Galeria House Of Wonders

 Vegetarians will find their pot of gold at the end of the eating rainbow that leads to Café Galeria House of Wonders.
-This colorful, easy, breezy spot is so inviting that non-vegetarians cluster here too.
+This colorful, easy, breezy spot is so inviting that non-vegetarians cluster here, too.
 There is a gardeny terrace out front and one with a smidge of ocean view on the roof.
-In between are levels of the cheeriest of Cascais restaurants full of fresh fruits on display and quirky artwork popping up everywhere.
-The menu is visual too.
+In between are levels of the cheeriest of Cascais restaurants, full of fresh fruits on display and quirky artwork popping up everywhere.
+The menu is visual, too.
 You don’t get it on a piece of paper.
 Instead, you walk inside and see a veritable cornucopia of offerings right before your eyes.
 The person in charge explains to you what each dish is and all of its ingredients, what sides it comes with, and helps with any alterations or recommendations you may wish.
-You place your order then go back to relax in your cozy spot and wait for the magic to come to you.
+You place your order, then go back to relax in your cozy spot and wait for the magic to come to you.

 It’s even more fun to hang out if you do so with some of their fresh fruit juice combinations or a unique and tasty sangria.
-The creative dishes range from vegetable-stuffed tarts, veggie burgers, and shakshuka, to Buddha bowls, curries, wraps, and more.
+The creative dishes range from vegetable-stuffed tarts, veggie burgers, and shakshuka to Buddha bowls, curries, wraps, and more.
 The bohemian vibe encourages you to slow down and relax a while.
 Many of the dishes can be easily made vegan, and the staff seems to be having as much fun working there as you are dining.
 Go when the sun is out and there’s a breeze.
 But be sure to get there before the crowds kick in, as they always do.
-When you’re done, stroll around the fun ceramics shop on the bottom side of the building and get inspired with beautiful things to take back to your kitchen.
+When you’re done, stroll around the fun ceramics shop on the bottom side of the building and get inspired by beautiful things to take back to your kitchen.

 13. Mana